-Primarily interested in the human form, Roberta Coni focuses on expression and emotions of the present moment.
+Primarily interested in the human form, Roberto Coni focuses on expression and emotions of the present moment.
 Coni creates large-scale oil paintings which focus on the eyes of her portrait subjects, portraying a sense of realism within her series of works, reminiscent of Flemish old masters.

 Roberta Coni was born in Rome in 1976, where she lives and works.
 She graduated in 1999 from the Fine Arts Academy of Rome, specializing in painting.
 Primarily interested in the human figure, Coni’s technique combines classical method of oil painting with a heavy past made of bitumen, wax and glue.
 Since 2009, her artistic research has been geared toward large-scale paintings, in which the face often emerges from the shadows.
 Her work is characterized by its strong realism while combining rougher materials and brushwork.